magenta-aps/mox/doc/user/settings.rst

 ========

 Most configurable parameters of ``oio_rest`` can be injected with environment variables.
-Alternatively you may set the parameters in a file.
+Alternatively, you may set the parameters in a file.

-Environment variables overwrites default values.
-The settings file overwrite both default values `and environment variables`.
+Environment variables overwrite default values.
+The settings file overwrites both default values `and environment variables`.

 .. py:data:: CONFIG_FILE